dots-energy/dots-simulation-orchestrator/docs/usage/calculation services.md

 # Calculation services
 Calculation services are at the heart of a DOTs co-simulation.
 These services implement logic that simulates a specific entity of the energy system e.g. a PVInstallation, heatpump or HEMS.
 The idea of calculation services is that they can easily be reused in a wide variety of co-simulations.
+Existing calculation services can be found in the [dots energy services](https://github.com/dots-energy-services/) organization.

 ## Creating a new calculation service (short steps)
 To create a new calculation service follow the following steps (For a more detailed explenation see below):